Are you ready to learn to drive a bus or coach?

 - hold a full car licence for Great Britain or Northern Ireland

-- apply for the correct provisional entitlements for a PCV licence
+- apply for the correct provisional entitlements on a PCV licence

-- provide a medical report showing you’re fit to drive a PCV
+- provide a medical report showing you’re fit to drive an PCV

 - make sure any vehicle you drive is roadworthy and properly taxed and insured